 Help & Support

-Garrett won't win many accolades for its comparatively short two-year limited warranty, but the company does its best to make up for it with plenty of user support, including great customer service, detailed FAQs and intricate online instructional videos.
+Garrett's short two-year limited warranty is disappointing, especially when you consider that most metal detectors including the Bounty Hunter Quick Draw Pro have a five-year warranty.
+However, the company does its best to make up for it with plenty of user support, including great customer service, detailed FAQs and intricate online instructional videos.
 Its devices also tend to be particularly rugged, able to stand up to years of detection without a hiccup.
-From what we've seen of the Ace 250, it matches that description to a tee.

 After thorough testing, it's clear why expert treasure hunters recommend the Garrett Ace 250 to beginners.
 It's not only the most accurate metal detector that you can get in this price range, but it's also the easiest to use.
 It outperformed the manufacturer's specifications for depth and had the most accurate target ID results.
 If you're curious about the metal detecting hobby, this is an excellent tool to have in your hand.